sofa-framework/doc/components/engine/select/indicesfromvalues.md

 <!-- generate_doc -->
 # IndicesFromValues

-Find the indices of a list of values within a larger set of values
+Engine finding the indices of a list of values within a larger set of values.

 Templates: